woodpecker-ci/woodpecker/docs/docs/20-about.md

 # About

-Woodpecker has been originally forked from Drone 0.8.
-The Drone CI license was changed after the 0.8 release from Apache 2 to a proprietary license.
+Woodpecker has been originally forked from Drone 0.8 as the Drone CI license was changed after the 0.8 release from Apache 2.0 to a proprietary license.
 Woodpecker is based on this latest freely available version.

 ## History